dfoux/pab2023-lb11-00943-exercise-1/README.md

 Feel free to try it out and let me know if you can find and correct my Easter Egg.
 (It is easy.)

-In the end of the class we were introduced to the Zen of Python by creating a file containing the ```import this``` library, as an Easter Egg.
+In the end of the class we were introduced to the Zen of Python by creating a single line file containing the command ```import this```.

-Running this file prints the Zen of Python by [Tim Peters](https://github.com/tim-one), where he tries to show us the 19 guiding principles for Python design.
+The "this" library is an Easter Egg.
+By running this program it will output the Zen of Python by [Tim Peters](https://github.com/tim-one).
+The Zen of Python are  the 19 guiding principles for Python design.

 ![](https://stuntspt.gitlab.io/pab_22-23/classes/presentation_assets/python_logo.png)